magore/hp85disk/README.md

   * **NOTE: Later sections go into more detail**
   * This project emulates **GPIB drives** and **HPGL printer **
     * Each emulated disk image is a **LIF** encoded file on a FAT32 formatted SD CARD.
+    * **You MUST have the GPIB module installed in your HP85 in order to connect to the hp85disk emulator**
    * [sdcard/hpdisk.cfg](sdcard/hpdisk.cfg) fully defines each disk image on SD Card
      * Disk images are **LIF** encoded files that are compatible with **HP85A/B** and many other computers
      * Missing disk image files are created automatically if